HorizenOfficial/horizen-migration-check/README.md

 ### Prerequisites:

-- Execute a full dump of ZEND and EON following [these instructions](https://horizen-2-docs.horizen.io/migration/dump-execution)
+- Execute a full dump of ZEND and EON and produce the final json artifacts following [these instructions](https://horizen-2-docs.horizen.io/migration/dump-execution)
 - RPC connection to a BASE node, and addresses of the official EON and ZEND Vault contracts
 - NodeJS environment locally installed